 Implementing the proposal, which would subject long-term incentive equity awards to the proposed limit, would require certain aspects of employment offers to be contingent on subsequent stockholder approval.
 Such a requirement would put us at a competitive disadvantage in the labor market because the types of termination payments and benefits implicated by the proposal may be raised by candidates when negotiating employment offers for senior leadership positions.
-Additionally, this type of a policy (i.e., requiring stockholder approval of cash, equity, and all other forms of termination payments) is rare among our peer group, and top candidates may seek employment from a direct competitor or elsewhere once they learn that key aspects of their employment offer would require stockholder approval.
-As a result, this proposal would interfere with our ability to make timely competitive offers of employment for highly qualified executive talent, which would negatively impact our efforts to enhance stockholder value and drive execution of our strategy and our critical transformation agenda.
+Additionally, this type of a policy (i.e., requiring stockholder approval of cash, equity, and all other forms of termination payments) is rare among our peer group, and top candidates may seek employment from a direct competitor or elsewhere once they learn that key aspects of their employment offers of employment for highly qualified executive talent, which would negatively impact our efforts to enhance stockholder value and drive execution of our strategy and our critical transformation agenda.